Skip to main content

 Required

-The URLs to be added.
+The entries to be added.
+Each entry can be a full URL, domain, path, or IP address.
 If the URL is already in the list, it will not be added again.

 JSON